-Lebanon County Housing Authority is a public housing agency in Lebanon, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 25th, 2019, Lebanon County Housing Authority has 2 waiting lists that are open now or opening soon.
+Lebanon County Housing Authority is a public housing agency in Lebanon, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 21st, 2019, Lebanon County Housing Authority has 2 waiting lists that are open now or opening soon.

 The Lebanon County Housing Authority Housing Choice Voucher Waiting List is open indefinitely.
 The Public Housing Waiting List is open indefinitely.

 Lebanon County Housing Authority serves Lebanon County.

 |Lebanon County Housing Authority Housing Choice Voucher||Open Indefinitely|